Post Cancer Treatment for Women in Jacksonville, FL

 Lung cancer can affect your lung capacity or your ability to breathe well.
 Physical activity and a well-laid-out exercise plan designed by our physical therapists can help you improve your quality of life by lowering fatigue and depression.

 We will work to help you improve:

 - Lung capacity

 - Oxygen levels

 Physical Therapy For The Pelvic Floor After Cancer

 Certain cancers, like rectal cancer and cervical cancer, can cause damage to your pelvic floor.
 These cancers and their treatments can directly affect your pelvic floor and lead to the following:

 - Loss of balance

 - Difficulty moving or walking

-A physical therapist specializing in pelvic floor dysfunction can address impairments of your pelvic floor in preparation for surgery, chemotherapy, or radiation treatments.
+Our physical therapists specialize in pelvic floor dysfunction and can address impairments of your pelvic floor in preparation for surgery, chemotherapy, or radiation treatments.
 They can help you to identify and strengthen your pelvic floor muscles to help eliminate or reduce the effects of bowel and bladder issues after cancer treatment.